-1. Entanglement hazard, belt-stay away from moving parts.
+1. Entanglement hazard, belt-stay away from moving parts; keep all guards and shields in place.

-- Crushing hazard of hand-keep bystanders a safe distance from the machine. - 2.
+- 1. Crushing hazard of hand-keep bystanders a safe distance from the machine. - 2.
 Crushing hazard of foot-keep bystanders a safe distance from the machine.

-Crushing hazard and cutting hazard of hand-stay a safe distance from the front of the traction unit when the loader arms are raised.
+1. Crushing hazard and cutting hazard of hand-stay a safe distance from the front of the traction unit when the loader arms are raised.